Ads keep this website free for you.

 Income Tax Act s.
 146(8.3)

-If the funds are withdrawn within 3 years of a contribution to a spouse's RRSP, all or part of the withdrawn from the spousal RRSP amount will be taxed as income to the contributing spouse.
+If the funds are withdrawn within 3 years of a contribution to a spouse's RRSP, all or part of the amount withdrawn from the spousal RRSP will be taxed as income to the contributing spouse.
 The Income Tax Act indicates that if an amount taken from the spousal RRSP would normally be taxable income in the hands of the spouse who is the annuitant of the RRSP, the following will be included in the taxable income of the contributing spouse - the lesser of:

 bulletthe total of all contributions to the spousal RRSP by the contributing spouse in the year, or in one of the two immediately preceding taxation years, and